17 Measurements

 1. Open the file.

-3. Choose tab Insert > Recommended Charts (group Charts) > Scatter > OK.
+3. Go to Insert tab> Recommended Charts (Charts group) > Scatter > OK.

-• Select the points in the chart, then right click and choose Add Trendline.
+• Click the data points in the chart, right-click, and choose Add Trendline.

-• Select the chart area and Click the button next to the chart and choose Trendline > Linear.
+• Select the chart area, click the button next to it, and choose Trendline > Linear.

-1. Select trend line, Right click > Format Trendline.
+1. Select the trendline and Right-click > Format Trendline.

-2. In the Format Trendline task pane, select Display equation on chart.
+2. In the Format Trendline pane, check Display equation on chart.

 Figure 17.2: Trendline options.

-1. Make the following adjustments (see the example in Figure 17.3):
+1. Make the following adjustments (see the example in ):

-• Make the trendline a solid red line.
+• Set the trendline color to solid red.

-• Drag the equation to a more visible place.
+• Move the equation to a visible location.

-Figure 17.3: Scatter diagram of the measurements with a linear trendline.
+Figure 17.3: Scatter plot of the measurements with linear trendline.

-From the equation of the trend line you can now determine the relationship between the two variables:
+From the trendline equation, you can determine the relationship between the variables:

 Worksheet functions